There are lots of tools that use generative AI. Here are a few that might be useful for you

 Literature Search

-• The AI Search Assistant
+The AI Search Assistant (AI addition to VIA's library database)

 This tool uses generative AI to help you explore academic content in a simple and intuitive way.
 You can ask questions in plain language.